Degrees of the finite model property: the antidichotomy theorem: Introduction

 Since its inception in the late 1950s/early 1960s, Kripke semantics became the most popular tool to study modal and intuitionistic logics.
 However, examples of Kripke incomplete logics began to emerge already in the 1970s (see, e.g., \cite[Ch.~6]{ChZa97}).
 In order to shed light on the phenomenon of Kripke incompleteness, Fine \cite{Fin74} associated with each normal modal logic $\mathsf{L}$ a cardinal that measures the degree of incompleteness of $\mathsf{L}$.
 More precisely, let $\sf Fr(L)$ be the class of Kripke frames validating $\sf L$.
 We say that the {\em degree of incompleteness} of $\sf L$ is the cardinal $\kappa$ if there are exactly $\kappa$ logics $\sf L'$ such that $\sf Fr(L')=Fr(L)$.
 Notice that all but one of these $\mathsf{L}'$ are Kripke incomplete.

-Blok \cite{B78,Blok-dichotomy78} gave a very unexpected characterization of degrees of incompleteness, which became known as {\em Blok Dichotomy Theorem}.
+Blok \cite{B78,Blok-dichotomy78} gave a very unexpected characterization of degrees of incompleteness, which became known as the {\em Blok Dichotomy Theorem}.
 It states that a normal modal logic $\sf L$ has the degree of incompleteness either 1 or $2^{\aleph_0}$; it is 1 iff $\sf L$ is a join-splitting logic (see Section~\ref{sec: jankov} for the definition); otherwise it is $2^{\aleph_0}$.
+Chagrova \cite{MR1688513} proved that the Blok Dichotomy Theorem also holds for the neighbourhood semantics.
 We refer to \cite{RZW06} and \cite{Lit08} for a detailed discussion of Blok Dichotomy and its importance in modal logic.

 Blok's result implies that some of the most studied normal modal logics, such as $\sf K4$ (the logic of transitive Kripke frames) and $\sf S4$ (the logic of reflexive and transitive Kripke frames), have the degree of incompleteness $2^{\aleph_0}$.
 However, the logics sharing the Kripke frames with $\sf K4$ and $\sf S4$ are not necessarily normal extensions of $\sf K4$ or $\sf S4$.
 Thus, Blok's result does not automatically transfer to normal extensions of $\sf K4$ or $\sf S4$ (or, more generally, to normal extensions of a given normal modal logic).
 There have been several attempts to investigate Blok Dichotomy for normal extensions of $\sf K4$ and $\sf S4$.
 However, this remains an outstanding open problem in modal logic \cite[Prob.~10.5]{ChZa97}.